 “When it comes to designing your wedding, the time of year can be crucial if you are adamant about elements involving wedding decor.
 Accessibility to certain types of flowers, color options for materials, and even fighting natural elements (snow, heat, hurricanes, etc.) can become costly and frustrating.
 I’ve had brides panic over finding the right color shoes/costume jewelry/cardigans/ties/socks for their bridesmaids and groomsmen because it wasn’t a typical color for that season.
-And seriously, no one wants to have their wedding ruined by a hurricane.” – Emily Grace Design
+And seriously, no one wants to have their wedding ruined by a hurricane.” – Treasury Rentals

 What factors are influencing how you are you choosing your wedding date?
 Whether you are a bride or a professional, comment below with your best tips and tricks!

 - What Are The Different Types of Weddings? - January 22, 2020